 NOTES

-- Whisk Constantly: Whisking constantly is crucial to prevent the mixture from burning.
+- Whisk Constantly: Stops the custard from catching or burning.

-- Torching: Move the torch constantly to avoid burning the sugar.
+- Torch Carefully: Keep the torch moving to avoid burning the sugar.

-- Storage: You can make these up to 2 days in advance and torch just before serving for a quick dessert.
+- Storage: Make up to 2 days ahead and torch just before serving.

 Maria says